Troubleshooting Guide

 Section titled “Community Support”- Telegram: t.me/pubkycore

-- GitHub Issues: github.com/pubky/pubky-core/issues
+- GitHub Issues: github.com/pubky/pubky-homeserver/issues

 - Documentation: Knowledge Base